ItsRiprod/Deskthing-Apps/audio/roadmap.md

-# DeskThing Audio App - WebNowPlaying Integration Success
+# DeskThing Audio App - Chrome Extension Cross-Window Solution

 ## 📋 How to Update This Doc